-We have audited the financial statements 2017 of NN Dutch Residential Mortgage Fund, based in The Hague.
+We have audited the financial statements 2016 of NN Dutch Residential Mortgage Fund (hereafter 'the Fund'), based in The Hague (hereafter 'the financial statements').

-In our opinion the accompanying financial statements give a true and fair view of the financial position of NN Dutch Residential Mortgage Fund as at 31 December 2017, and of its result for 2017 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion the accompanying financial statements give a true and fair view of the financial position of NN Dutch Residential Mortgage Fund as at 31 December 2016, and of its result for the period 1 December 2015 up to and including 31 December 2016 in accordance with Part 9 of Book 2 of the Netherlands Civil Code and the requirements set with regard to the financial statements by or pursuant to the Dutch Financial Supervision Act.